 Below: 1st photo - The tall scape with relatively smaller bracts is another distinguishing characteristic.
 2nd photo - The underside of the leaf is paler in color and not mottled like the upper side.

 Notes: Prairie Trillium is not indigenous to the Garden.
 Eloise Butler first recorded planting Prairie Trillium on Oct.
-6, 1913 with 12 plants obtained from Gillett's Nursery in MA, six more on Oct.12, 1918 and 12 on Oct.
+6, 1913 with 12 plants obtained from Gillett's Nursery in MA, six more on Oct.
+12, 1918 and 12 on Oct.
 1, 1920.
-It was present at the time of Martha Crone's 1951 Garden Census.
+It was present at the time of Martha Crone's 1951 Garden Census - she planted it in 1946, '53, and '56.
 It is not native to Minnesota but is native to a number of states east and south from Minnesota.
 It is not found in Canada.
 Four Trilliums are considered native to Minnesota: T. cernuum, T. flexipes, T. grandiflora and T. nivale.

 Eloise Butler wrote: Trilliums are closely related to the lilies.
 All have a thick underground stem, bearing a single aerial stem, which supports a whorl of three large leaves varying somewhat in size and shape in different species.
 Above the leaf whorl arises the lovely flower, with or without a stalk; erect or drooping; white, red, purple or pink striped, according to the species.
 The flower is also on the plan of three green sepals, three colored petals, six stamens in two rows and one pistil made up of three united carpels.
 The name trillium probably comes from the three leaves.
 The plant has a number of local names - wake robin, bath flower and “way down east.”
 Published May 21, 1911, Minneapolis Sunday Tribune.